 The 10 Most Popular Foreign ADRs

-Below are ten of the most popular foreign companies trading on U.S. exchanges, as of December 2017, according to ADR.com.
-These companies represent some of the largest operations in foreign countries with substantial trading volume and may be a great way to diversify any investment portfolio with securities spanning both geographies and industries.
+Below are 10 of the most popular foreign companies trading on U.S. exchanges, as of December 2017, according to ADR.com.
+These companies represent some of the largest operations in foreign countries with substantial trading volume.
+They may be a great way to diversify any investment portfolio with securities spanning geographies and industries.

-- Teva Pharmaceutical Industries Ltd. (TEVA) - Teva Pharmaceutical Industries Ltd. is a Tel Aviv, Israel-based pharmaceutical company that's focused on generic drugs and specialty medicines that are sold into global markets.
+- Teva Pharmaceutical Industries Ltd. (TEVJF): Teva Pharmaceutical Industries Ltd. is a Tel Aviv, Israel-based pharmaceutical company that's focused on generic drugs and specialty medicines that are sold into global markets.

-- Alibaba Group Holdings Ltd. (BABA) - Alibaba Group Holdings Ltd. is a China-based company that's engaged in online and mobile commerce through products, services, and technology offerings in the People's Republic of China and internationally around the world.
+- Alibaba Group Holdings Ltd. (BABA): Alibaba Group Holdings Ltd. is a China-based company that's engaged in online and mobile commerce through products, services, and technology offerings in the People's Republic of China and around the world.

-- Orascom Telecom Media and Technology Holding SAE (ORSMY) - Orascom Telecom Media and Technology Holding is an Egyptian telecom company that provides a range of prepaid and postpaid voice and data telecom services.
+- Orascom Investment Holding SAE (OSCMY): Orascom Telecom Media and Technology Holding is an Egyptian telecom company that provides a range of prepaid and postpaid voice and data telecom services.

-- Petroleo Brasiliero SA (PBR) - Petroleo Brasiliero SA is a Brazil-based company that specializes in the oil, natural gas, and energy industry where it operates a large offshore drilling program in Brazil where there are substantial crude oil reserves.
+- Petroleo Brasiliero SA (PBR): Petroleo Brasiliero SA is a Brazil-based company that specializes in the oil, natural gas, and energy industry, operating a large offshore drilling program in Brazil where there are substantial crude oil reserves.

 What to Know Before Investing in ADRs

-American Depository Receipts (ADRs) are a popular way to invest in foreign companies.
+American Depository Receipts are a popular way to invest in foreign companies.
 ADRs are created when U.S. banks purchase a bulk lot of shares from a company, bundle them into groups and reissue them on a U.S. stock exchange.
-The bank then sets the radio of U.S. ADRs per home-country share in order to ensure that they are properly priced for U.S. markets.
+The bank then sets the ratio of U.S. ADRs per home-country share to ensure that they are properly priced for U.S. markets.

 While these ADRs are easy to use, there are several risks that investors should consider.
 First, there's always greater political risk in many foreign markets.
 Second, there's an exchange rate risk that originates from fluctuations in foreign currency relative to the U.S. dollar.
-And third, there's inflationary risk (and deflationary risk) that face many countries around the world.
+And third, there are inflationary (and deflationary) risks that face many countries around the world.

-ADRs are a great way for a U.S. investor to buy foreign stock and diversify their portfolio, but investors may also want to consider exchange-traded funds (ETFs) that hold a variety of different foreign securities in a single fund.
+ADRs are a great way for U.S. investors to buy foreign stock and diversify their portfolios, but investors may also want to consider exchange-traded funds (ETFs) that hold a variety of different foreign securities in a single fund.
 These are better options when an investor is looking for broad exposure to a country's economy rather than a specific company.